MileHacker Logo

 Lost Documents

-• Report lost or stolen passport to local police immediately.
+• Report lost or stolen a passport for local police immediately.

-• Obtain a police report for consular assistance.
+• Obtain a police report for help from your consulate.

 • Contact your embassy/consulate for emergency travel documents.

-• Keep digital copies of documents on phone and cloud.
+• Keep digital copies of documents on a mobile device and cloud.

 Print References